Tanner-Eischen/DissertAI/sapling_INTEGRATION.md

 # Sapling Grammar API Integration

-This document explains the Sapling grammar checker integration in the Word-Wise writing assistant.
+This document explains the Sapling grammar checker integration in the DissertAI writing assistant.

 ## Overview

 Sapling is a powerful, AI-powered grammar checker that provides precise and consistent error detection through its REST API.
-It has been integrated into the Word-Wise application to replace the previous Harper implementation.
+It has been integrated into the DissertAI application to replace the previous Harper implementation.

 ## Features